Global Models for Time Series Forecasting: A Simulation Study: Introduction

 The rest of the paper is structured as follows.
-Section \ref{sec:overview_of_methodology} first details the overall methology employed in the study including the different experimental scenarios designed.
+Section \ref{sec:overview_of_methodology} first details the overall methodology employed in the study including the different experimental scenarios designed.
 Next, Section \ref{sec:data_generating_processes} provides a brief review of the different studies which involve time series simulation, followed by the details of the DGPs involved in this study.
 In Section \ref{sec:forecasting_framework}, we provide the details of the different forecasting techniques that are compared against each other in the study along with their data preprocessing, model training and testing information.
-Section \ref{sec:experimental_setup} presents the details of the dataset characteristics along with the evaluation metrics as well as the tests for statistical sigficance of the performance differences between the methods.
+Section \ref{sec:experimental_setup} presents the details of the dataset characteristics along with the evaluation metrics as well as the tests for statistical significance of the performance differences between the methods.
 In Section \ref{sec:results_analysis}, we present an analysis of the results of the experiments as well as a comparison of the computational times of the employed forecasting techniques.
 Section \ref{sec:conclusions} concludes the paper with the final remarks of the overall study, the conclusions derived and the way forward.
+We also have an Online Appendix\footnote{\url{https://drive.google.com/file/d/1LDCEJzOmbmTN3wZXfKUyK8cgInbWaONM/view?usp=sharing}} where we include further details of the used DGPs, forecasting techniques, experimental setup and results analysis.